reald/uv-k5-firmware-custom/README.md

 To make it even worse the DC voltage is switched off and on when playing signal tones (fox cycle end warning beep).
 This leads to voltage peaks and crackling noises in your headphones.

-I use this circuit for removing the DC voltage from the audio signal:
+Use a DC blocking capacitor for removing the DC voltage from the audio signal:
 <img src="/images/headphone_adapter.png" width=800 />

-My headphone channels are connected in parallel, this leads to a resistance of around 8 ohms.
-By experiment capacitor values of around 1uF fit for this configuration.

-The output amplifier of the radio is very powerful.
-If some more attenuation is desired try 10uF or more.
-This all depends on your headphones.
+Both headphone channels are connected in parallel.
+The needed capacity depends on your headphones.
 Try inline capacitor values of 0.1uF ..
 10uF as a start.

-This might not be the best solution so don´t blame me for any damages.
-Better solutions are welcome!
+For my 8 ohms (2x 16 ohms parallel) headphones 1 uF works quite well.

 > [!Warning]
 > Use cheap headphones or some you can go without only!!!